 Paranoid personality disorder

 Schizotypal personality disorder

-Neuropsychologists specialize in the myriad of neurological disorders that manifest in psychological symptoms.
-They specialize in depressive disorders related to chemical imbalances.
+Neuropsychologists specialize in treating clients with neurological disorders that manifest in psychological symptoms.
 This includes bipolar disorders and other disorders related to neurochemistry disturbances or imbalances.

 The general psychologist is much like the general practice medical doctor.
-This practitioner is qualified to provide therapy for most psychological disorders and mental health challenges, but is ethically bound to provide a referral when a patient's issues fall outside of his or her scope.
-Those who seek the help of a general psychologist are those who are experiencing a disturbance of mood, depression, anxiety, or other condition that is interfering with their quality of life.
-If the general psychologist feels the situation or condition is outside his or her scope, then a referral is often made to someone with a more extensive background or a psychiatrist.
+This practitioner is qualified to provide therapy for most psychological disorders and mental health challenges but is ethically bound to provide a referral when a patient's challenges fall outside of their scope.
+Those who seek the help of a general psychologist may be experiencing depression, anxiety, or another condition that is interfering with their quality of life.
+If the general psychologist feels the situation or condition is outside their, then a referral may be made to a specialist.

 Choosing A Mental Health Professional

 If you’re experiencing mental health challenges and are interested in working with a psychologist, it can help to know how to find the right professional for you.
 There are several sources you can utilize in order to make an informed choice.
 If you’re choosing a therapist through your insurance provider, you may be able to view each professional’s specialties, experience, license number, and other important information.
 You can also use a compiler like the Psychologist Locator offered by the APA, which can provide you with a list of professionals in your area.
 When information is not readily available on a website, consider asking them questions directly about their background and level of experience and expertise.
 You can, for example, ask how often they have treated individuals with your particular condition.